ldpliu/acm-promt/README.md

 # Why
 When interacting with AI tools to execute operations on an ACM cluster, there is a high degree of behavioral uncertainty in current AI systems, and the responses from different LLM often lack consistency.

 Provide a tools/MCP server to use AI to make ACM more easy to use, and make the AI tool behavior more accurate and controlled.
+With this, user could chat with ACM in Cursor/Cline easily.

 # use cases
-When I send the following request, I expect a deterministic result with a single, well-defined execution path.
+When I send the following request to collective env, I expect the result to be deterministic.

 ## clusters
 1. claim a cluster from latest cluster pool